The Facts about the Types of Fat

 Unhealthy Fat: Saturated and Trans Fat

-Saturated fats are completely opposite of unsaturated fat.
+Saturated fats are completely opposite from unsaturated fat.
 Chemically, saturated fat is not double bonded.
 Instead, it is a single strand of carbon atoms surrounded by hydrogen atoms.

 Since saturated fatty acid is in long strands with no gaps, the chains can pack tightly.
 These fatty acid strings increase the creation of “bad” cholesterol known as low-density lipoprotein (LDL).
 The increase in LDL and the saturated fat clog arteries.